denilsonsa/atmega8-magnetometer-usb-mouse/README.md

    the hardware.
 Basically, just check if the USB D- and USB D+ are connected to the correct pins.

+3. Open `TWI_Master.h`.
+  1. Check if `TWI_TWBR` value is correct.
+It should be updated if you use a different clock rate.
+  2. Check if `TWI_BUFFER_SIZE` is big enough.
+Unless you modify the firmware, the value here don't need to be changed.

-3. Open `Makefile`.
+4. Open `Makefile`.
   1. Set `AVRDUDE_PARAMS` according to your AVR programmer, if you use something other than USBasp.
   2. If you use a clock other than 12MHz, update `F_CPU` setting.
   3. If you use a microcontroller other than ATmega8, update `MCU`, `PROGRAMMER_MCU`, `BOOTLOADER_ADDRESS` and `CHECKSIZE_CODELIMIT`.
-  4. Also looke at the `writefuse` target.
+  4. Also look at the `writefuse` target.
 Check if the value of those fuse bits make sense for you (and for your hardware).

-4. Run `make writefuse` to write the fuse bits.
+5. Run `make writefuse` to write the fuse bits.

 ### Writing the bootloader (optional) ###